(214) 390-7947 (Overseas Callers)

 When you join a volunteer program in Ecuador, you can teach English in urban and rural schools, work in an orphanage or with street children in Quito, or support conservation efforts in a cloud forest in the Andes or on San Cristobal Island in the Galapagos.
 The opportunities to serve and make positive impacts in communities and children’s life are endless.

 No matter which project you choose, you can rest assured that you’ll be making a huge difference.
-The teaching, orphanage and street children programs will help create brighter futures for children in need, while the conservation programs will let you make a huge difference in the health of the country’s biosphere.
+The teaching and orphanage programs will help create brighter futures for children in need, while the conservation programs will let you make a huge difference in the health of the country’s biosphere.

 Take your life in new directions while helping those in need.
 Request information about volunteering in Ecuador and choose a program that speaks to you!